ccfalter/ba_zeug/wisski_pb_vis/README.txt

 for the visualization of pathbuilder templates in WissKI.
 The library Cytoscape.js was used for the visualisation.
 It currently consists of a submitpage, a controller and a drupal behaviour.
-Due to difficulties at the end of the Bachelor thesis the development of the prototyp is not terminated.

 original concept:
 The user submit a XML-file of the pathbuildertemplate at